Neasa Hourigan

-Neasa Hourigan (born October 1980) is an Irish Green Party politician who has been a Teachta Dála (TD) for the Dublin Central constituency since the 2020 general election.
-She was appointed Chair of the Committee on Budgetary Oversight in September 2020.
+Neasa Hourigan (born October 1980) is an Irish Green Party politician who was a Teachta Dála (TD) for the Dublin Central constituency from 2020 until 2024.
+She was Chair of the Committee on Budgetary Oversight from September 2020 until being suspended from the parliamentary party in March 2023.

 Early life

 Hourigan was born in Limerick.
 Her father Michael Hourigan is a former Fine Gael member of Limerick City Council as well as a former Mayor of Limerick.
+Neasa is also a distant cousin to former Senator Richard Hourigan and MEP Paddy Lane.
 Neasa was educated at Laurel Hill Coláiste FCJ.
 She graduated with a Bachelor of Architecture from Technological University Dublin, a Master of Architecture from University College Dublin, a Post Graduate Certificate in Higher Education and has lectured in sustainable communities, environmental design and green procurement at both Queen's University Belfast and Technological University Dublin.